jodokus31/factorio/README.md

 Weapon shooting speed is a bit less expensive for tier 1, 2 and 3

 ### Shotgun
-Improve shotgun (more near damage, projectiles spread wider, character moves a bit faster while shooting)
+Improve shotgun (more near damage, projectiles spread wider, character moves a bit faster while shooting).
+It has a bit of aoe damage directly in front and a small pushback

 ### Follower robot count
 Follower robot count researches are less expensive

-### Flamethrower turrets
+### Flamethrower
-The flamethrower turret consumes 3 times more oil and has less base damage.
-Still very powerful.\
+The flamethrower turret consumes 5 times more oil and has less base damage.
+The refined flammable research adds more damage as compensation.\
 Crude oil has only 50% damage, heavy oil 70% and light oil 100%.\
-The flamethrower research is more expensive
+The flamethrower research is more expensive.\
+The flamethrower ammo also has less base damage and needs light oil instead of crude oil.

 ### Laser turrets
 The laser turret has more drain (60kW instead of 24kW)

-### Landmines
-Landmines are twice as expensive.
-150 base damage instead of 250.
-Also the damage radius is lowered from 6 to 5

 ### Spawners
 Spawners are harder to kill (more health, more self healing, addtional laser and impact resistances)

+### Biters
+Big and behemoth biters have additional laser resistance.

+### Gun turret damage research
+Gun turrets (and the new long range turret) profit less from physical damage research to reduce their insane DPS in late game

+### Gun turret health
+Gun turret health gets increased to be less fragile

+### Landmines
+Landmines are twice as expensive and base damage is reduced from 250 to 150.\nArming timeout has increased from 2 to 5 sec. and the stun time is reduced from 3 to 1.5 sec.

 ### Tank
 Improve tank (more hitpoints, weight and impact), but its more expensive

 ### Car
-Improve car (more hitpoints, a bit physical resistance)
+Improve car (more hitpoints and resistances)

 ### Repair pack
 Repair pack is more expensive